-Jewish settlement in Slonim started at the end of the 14th C following encouragement from the Grand Duchy of Lithuania.
-The Jews were credited with the development of local commerce in the 15th century which was a golden age of the Jewish community, which came to end when they were temporarily expelled by the Duchy in 1503.
-The Jews re-established themselves and became specialists in the timber and grain trades, and some were active in the distilling industry and in handicrafts.
-The wealth of the community allowed the creation of the Great Synagogue in 1642.
+Jewish settlement in Slonim started at the end of the 14th century at the encouragement of the Grand Duchy of Lithuania.
+The Jews were credited with the development of local commerce in the 15th century ushering in a golden age for Slonim and its Jewish community.
+This came to end when they were temporarily expelled by the Duchy in 1503.
+The Jews later re-established themselves becoming specialists in the timber and grain trades, with some active in the distilling industry and in handicrafts.
+The wealth of the community allowed the construction of the Great Synagogue in 1642.

 Slonim became a major centre of Jewish life, producing many scholars, community leaders and rabbis.
-In the 19th C, it was famous in Jewish academic circles because of the activity of Rabbi Abraham Weinberg, the first Chassidic Rebbe of Slonim.
+In the 19th century, it was famous in Jewish academic circles because of the activity of Rabbi Abraham Weinberg, the first Chassidic Rebbe of Slonim.
 Due to his reputation, Slonim Yeshiva came to prominence among religious Jews and many came to study in Slonim.
-By the middle of the 19th C, Slonim Jews maintained 7 synagogues and 14 prayer-houses.
-In 1897, 11,515 out of 15,863 Slonim inhabitants (72.5%) were Jews.
+By the middle of the 19th century, Slonim Jews maintained seven synagogues and 14 prayer-houses.
+In 1897 some 11,515 out of 15,863 Slonim inhabitants (72.5%) were Jews.

 Between the wars the Jewish community led an active social, cultural and religious life.
-In 1939 Slonim had a population of 25,000 of which 17,000 were Jewish.
+In 1939 Slonim had a population of approximately 25,000 of which about 17,000 were Jewish.

 Red Army units occupied Slonim in September 1939 after the signing of the Nazi-Soviet Pact.
-Slonim became one of the main centres of Jewish migration from Polish territories taken by the Nazis and the situation in town became extremely difficult because of the number of refugees.
+Slonim consequently became one of the main centres of Jewish migration from Polish territories taken by the Nazis.
+With such a large number of arriving refugees the situation became extremely difficult in the town.